cwcaude/MessageSwap/README.md

 # Message Swap
 Repository for my Open Source tweak Message Swap.
 Learn how I made this tweak here : [link](https://cwcaude.github.io/project/tutorial/2020/07/02/iOS-tweak-dev-1.html)

 Message Swap allows you to customize the *"Messages"* text at the top of your Messages application.
 It was created as a way to teach myself the techniques needed to develop iOS Tweaks.
-More functionality will be added as I continue learning more functionality.
+More functionality will be added as I continue learning more.
 This tweak can be installed from my repo [cwcaude.github.io](cwcaude.github.io)

 # Planned Functionality
 - Ability to replace the text with the number of Unread Messages